cabalism/hpack-dhall/README.md

 ## Imports and Functions

-With this safer and more capable alternative input format for hpack, we're able to simply describe the package and by leveraging imports and functions we can do more such as configuring the linting;
+With this safer and more capable alternative input format for hpack, we're able to simply describe the package and by using imports and functions we can do more such as configuring linting;

 ```
 > cat default-extensions.dhall